 Pre-Litigation: Before You Sue

-Increasingly, businesspeople, and divorcing couples are utilizing mediation as a way of resolving disputes, and their attorneys are suggesting that they try mediation before they incur the time, expense, distraction, or heartache involved in the litigation process.
+Increasingly, businesspeople as well as divorcing couples are utilizing mediation as a way of resolving disputes, and their attorneys are suggesting that they try mediation before they incur the time, expense, distraction, or heartache involved in the litigation process.
 Mediation is now part of the procedure in North Carolina‘s civil courts; and, as a result, most cases are resolved through mediation rather than by trial.

 It’s something everyone has to do if they become involved in a lawsuit; so why not do it before a lawsuit is filed?!
 Why not take control of your dispute and your future and involve a mediator early in your dispute in order to manage it reach resolution?!